eventide-project/docs/user-guide/entity-store/snapshotting.md

 While many external services may read an entity's stream and its snapshots, only the service to which an entity is native should write snapshots.
 :::

-In the case where a service is required to project an entity stream from another service, it's useful to _read_ that entity's snapshot stream so that the entire stream does not have to be projected.
+In the case where a service projects an entity stream from another service, it's useful to _read_ that entity's snapshot stream so that the entire stream does not have to be projected.

-It's critical in these cases that the service does not write to that external service's snapshot stream while projecting the foreign service's entity.
+It's critical in these cases that the service does not write to that external service's snapshot stream while projecting the external service's entity.

 In such a case, the store can be configured with a read only snapshot.
 The read only snapshot will not write snapshots, but it will read them.